Xinyu-Yi/GlobalPose/readme.md

 python live_demo.py
 ```

-A useful tip: the walking-based calibration as described in the paper is provided in `articulate/utils/noitom/PN_lab.py: CalibratedIMUSet._walking_calibration`.
+*A useful tip: the walking-based calibration as described in the paper is provided in `articulate/utils/noitom/PN_lab.py: CalibratedIMUSet._walking_calibration`.*

+*Note: The author has graduated and currently has limited time to format the codes in the repository.
+If you encounter any issues or have questions, feel free to open an issue.
+You may also contact me via the updated email address: yixy20@tsinghua.org.cn. (note that the university email provided in the paper is no longer active after graduation)*